mtkresearch/BreezeApp-engine/android/breeze-app-engine/src/main/java/com/mtkresearch/breezeapp/engine/REFATORING_SUMMARY.md

 - Standardized error handling across all components
 - Comprehensive logging for debugging
 - Graceful degradation for failure scenarios

+### 5. Unified Permission Management
+- Consolidated all permission and audio focus operations in one class
+- Simplified API for permission requests and audio focus management
+- Proper lifecycle handling for audio focus
+- Backward compatibility with existing code

 ## Verification Results